Stopping and restarting a PostgreSQL cluster

 You can restart Stopped clusters.

-, and select Start. - In the dialog that appears, click Start to confirm the cluster launch.
+, and select Start. - In the dialog box that opens, click Start to confirm the cluster launch.

 To start a stopped cluster, run this command: